david-a-parry/vase/README.md

                             to the IDs in the 'Feature' field annotated by VEP.

+      --loftee              Retain LoF (stop_gained, frameshift_variant,
+                            splice_acceptor_variant and splice_donor_variant)
+                            classes only if the LoF annotation from loftee is 'HC'.

       -m MISSENSE_FILTERS [MISSENSE_FILTERS ...], --missense_filters MISSENSE_FILTERS [MISSENSE_FILTERS ...]
                             A list of in silico prediction programs to use for filtering missense variants (must be used in conjunction with --csq argument).
 The programs
-                            provided her must have been annotated on the input VCF file either directly by VEP or via the dbNSFP VEP plugin.
+                            provided here must have been annotated on the input VCF file either directly by VEP or via the dbNSFP VEP plugin.
 Recognised program names and default 'damaging' values are provided in the